Siwandu Camp: Our View

 Siwandu Camp: The Details

-The Selous Game Reserve has over 2,100 species of plants, in excess of 400 varieties of birds, more than half of Tanzania’s elephant population and over 120,000 buffalo.
-The Reserve's 40,000 hippo and 4,000 lion are probably the largest localised populations on the African continent.
-The Selous is also home to Africa's largest population of rare and endangered wild dog.
+The Nyerere National Park has over 2,100 species of plants, in excess of 400 varieties of birds, more than half of Tanzania’s elephant population and over 120,000 buffalo.
+The Park's 40,000 hippo and 4,000 lion are probably the largest localised populations on the African continent.
+Nyerere National Park is also home to Africa's largest population of rare and endangered wild dog.
 This astonishing wealth and diversity of wildlife allows guests a rare opportunity to glimpse all of these animals in truly unspoilt landscape.